athulrajvsovgu/LSFRoomSkillAlexa/README.md

 	</tr>
 </table>

-## Working
+## Working with the skill

-To invoke the skill say "oopen LSF Room Service".
+To invoke the skill say "open LSF Room Service".
 This launches the skill and looks for various utterances to launch various intents mentioned above.
 * For eg. say "find a free room in building twenty nine".
 * Then it will prompt to collect all the mandatory slot values.
 * It retrieves the slot values and uses it to compute the results.